 What is the best broth for cornbread stuffing?

-Some cooks use turkey drippings to make dressing, but most cooks rely on chicken broth or stock.
-My recipe calls for chicken broth.
-Here are a few options for chicken broths that work well in this recipe.
+Some cooks use turkey drippings to make dressing, but most cooks rely on chicken broth or chicken stock.
+My recipe calls for chicken broth that my Grand taught us to “doctor” a bit with a few bouillon cubes.
+That makes the broth richer and tastier!
+There are several ways to make a plain box of chicken broth taste better.

 This recipe uses 3 different breads.

 This cornbread dressing includes 3 types of bread: biscuits, cornbread, and white bread.
-Making these is the hardest most time-consuming part of cornbread dressing, so knocking this out BEFORE making the dressing is half the battle.
+These dry ingredients are the foundation of dressing.
+Making these different breads is the most time-consuming part of cornbread dressing.
+You can save time by making the breads over the course of a few days and storing them until time to make the dressing.
 Below are the specific types of bread you will use.

 - White bread.
 You can use sliced white bread or hamburger/hotdog buns.